Myths, Truths, and FAQs about Bankruptcy

 Bankruptcy can be a very difficult process.
 However, with the help of an experienced attorney, it can go through very smoothly for you.
 Our primary goal is to make it as easy as possible.

 WILL I HAVE TO GO TO COURT?
 WHAT IS A 341 HEARING (AKA "MEETING OF CREDITORS")?

-Your “day in court” for your bankruptcy is usually just the 341(a), meeting of creditors hearing.
+Your “day in court” for your bankruptcy is usually just the 341(a) Meeting of Creditors hearing.
 This is where you will go before the bankruptcy trustee with one of our attorneys and be asked questions about your bankruptcy.
-The name “meeting of the creditors” is somewhat of a misnomer as creditors are rarely present.
-Generally, the trustee will ask you to attest the the accuracy and honesty of your bankruptcy petition, ask a few simple questions, and you will be free to leave (or maybe stick around to watch a few others).
+The name “meeting of the creditors” is somewhat misleading since creditors are rarely present.
+For most cases, the trustee will ask you to attest the the accuracy and honesty of your bankruptcy petition, ask a few simple questions, and you will then be free to leave.

 WHAT ARE MY ALTERNATIVES TO FILING?